Yangff/mvuccu/docs/Reference of mvUCCU.md

 * _default(name [, val])

-  Get or set defau1lt value of `name` val.
+  Get or set default value of `name` val.

   if `name` val doesn't exists, for getter, return `false`.